Walking the Road to Recovery After Stroke

 Earl lived in Holland for 30 years and taught industrial arts at Zeeland High School for a time before retiring to a small village near Palm Springs.
 In May 2012, while back in Holland to visit family, Earl, then 77, suffered a severe stroke and was taken by ambulance to Holland Hospital.
 The next week was a blur as Earl went from the emergency room to intensive care and began the long road to recovery.

 Earl’s wife Chris, however, clearly remembers the physicians, nurses, therapists, speech pathologist, and other staff who, she says, “laid the groundwork for my husband’s recovery.”
 Last June Chris recounted their experience in an email to Holland Hospital.
-“Looking back now—just a little over a year later—I can better understand the remarkable help we received from each and every one of you
+“Looking back now—just a little over a year later—I can better understand the remarkable help we received from each and every one of you,” she wrote.

 “In retrospect, I realized how extraordinary they were,” she later explained.